 Today we’re going to learn some fitness vocab and talk about adduction and abduction.
-Knowing the difference between adduction vs abduction exercises can help you train better, improve your form, and make strides in your power and strength.
+Knowing the difference between adduction and abduction exercises can help you train better, improve your form, and make strides in your power and strength.

-Adductor Vs Abductor Muscles
+Adductor Vs. Abductor Muscles

 Believe it or not, the adductor magnus is the second largest muscle in the body.
 It’s the primary muscle that initiates hip extension from a squat position.
-The adductor is on the medial side of the thigh, meaning closer to the middle of your body and is a powerful hip extender.
+The adductor is on the medial side of the thigh, meaning closer to the middle of your body, and is a powerful hip extender.
 The adductors attach from the pelvis to the femur and help stabilize the hip joint.

 The adductors are comprised of a group of five muscles in the lower body located near the thighs: the adductor longus, adductor brevis, adductor magnus, gracilis, and pectineus.
-There are also four main adductor muscles in the upper body that help bring the arms back in: the pectoralis major, lattissimus dorsi, teres major, and teres minor.
+There are also four main adductor muscles in the upper body that help bring the arms back in the pectoralis major, lattissimus dorsi, teres major, and teres minor.

 In addition to adductor muscles, there are several abductor muscles in the body, specifically in the hands, legs, and feet.
 The abductor muscles, move the legs away from the midline of the body and help to stabilize the joint.

 Imagine a line that intersects your body from the top of your head to your feet, splitting in two, this is referred to as your midline.
 Any movement with both your arms or legs, away from your midline is considered abduction.